-Tyrosine is a precursor to neurotransmitters, which include dopamine, norepinephrine and epinephrine.
+Tyrosine is a precursor to neurotransmitters, including dopamine, norepinephrine, and epinephrine.
 Elevated levels of tyrosine increase the production of these neurotransmitters when our bodies need more of them.

 However, these situations have to be challenging enough to require the additional release of neurotransmitters and the subsequent depletion of these neurotransmitters.

-To maintain optimal neuronal performance, tyrosine supplements prevented the neurotransmitters from being depleted.
+To maintain optimal neuronal performance, tyrosine supplements prevented the neurotransmitters from depleting.

 Tyrosine is an amino acid, a substance that helps develop proteins in your body.
-It helps form important brain chemicals that affect mood and sleep.
+It helps form essential brain chemicals that affect mood and sleep.

 How to Supplement with Tyrosine

-N-acetyl L-tyrosine is more soluble in water than its free form counterpart, but it has a low rate of conversion to tyrosine in the body.
+N-acetyl L-tyrosine is more soluble in water than its free form counterpart, but it has a low conversion rate to tyrosine in the body.